 Why Do Trucks Have Such Large Blind Spots?

 Trucks have larger and more numerous blind spots than passenger vehicles.
-This is due to several factors, including length and height of the truck and lack of rear view mirror.
+This is due to several factors, including the length and height of the truck and lack of a rear-view mirror.

-- Due to the length of 18-wheelers – usually between 70 and 80 feet, with triple trailers up to 105 feet long – trucks have extremely limited visibility on both sides of the truck and in the back and front.
+- Due to the length of 18-wheelers – usually between 70 and 80 feet, with triple trailers up to 105 feet long – drivers have minimal visibility on both sides of the truck and in the back and front.